About Total Hip Replacement

 Perform conditioning exercises as prescribed to strengthen muscles.

-Arrange for someone to help around the house for a week or two after you are discharged from the hospital.
+Arrange for someone to help around the house for a week or 2 after you are discharged from the hospital.

 Based on your medical condition, your doctor may request other specific tests or examinations.